How to Dynamically Scale Font Size in Godot [Clean Approach]

 base_font_size = label.get_theme_font_size("font_size", label.get_class())GDScript snippet to initialize the base size

-Every time the control is scaled we need to compare the new size with the base one, and then calculate the scaling ratio and update the font size.
+Every time the control is scaled we need to compare the new size with the base one, calculate the scaling ratio, and update the font size.
+There is also a hard cap at 4096 pixels for bitmap fonts, so we need to guard against that too.

 func _enter_tree():